XQxiaoqvan/QTalkgram/README.md

 ## About

-You can join our group chat at https://t.me/QTalkgramGroup to get the latest development progress and contact me.
+You can follow our channel at https://t.me/QTalkgramNew to get the latest development progress and contact me.

 ## Debugging